agile-ts/documentation/docs/packages/core/features/integration/Introduction.md

   key: 'react',
   frameworkInstance: React,
   // Used to update State in Class Components (Component based Subscription)
-  // Note: Functional Components use a Function based Subscription,
+  // Note: Functional Components use a Callback based Subscription,
   // therefore they don't call 'updateMethod()'
   updateMethod(componentInstance, updatedData: Object) {
     // Merge changes into State if some Data updated otherwise force rerender